 Pancreatic cancer is often diagnosed at a late stage because it tends not to show symptoms early on.
 Stage 4 pancreatic cancer means the cancer has spread to other organs, typically the liver or the lungs.
 You can’t cure the cancer at this point, but you still have treatment options.

 It’s important to understand what treatments are available to you, so you can make the right decisions.

-Palliative pain treatments.
-As your tumor grows, it can put pressure on nearby nerves and organs.
+As a tumor grows, it can put pressure on nearby nerves and organs.
 This can cause pain and discomfort.
-Your doctor might give you an injection of pain medicine, or cut the nerves that are causing the pain sensation.
+Your doctor might give you an injection of pain medicine, or they might cut the nerves that are causing the pain sensation.
 This treatment doesn’t cure the cancer, but it can make you feel more comfortable.

 The available treatments for stage 4 cancer generally won’t stop your cancer from growing.
 But don’t give up hope if your doctor says there are no other treatments left to try.
 Researchers are testing new cancer therapies in clinical trials.

 When you enroll in one of these trials, you’ll have a chance to test a new treatment that isn’t yet available to the general public.
 The study you’re in might eventually lead to a new breakthrough therapy for pancreatic cancer.

 Ask your doctor about clinical trials, or look for open trials online.

 Pancreatic cancer is the fourth most common cause of cancer death.
 The median survival rate for stage 4 pancreatic cancer is between two and six months.
 Though the disease cannot be cured at this stage, treatment may improve your quality of life.

 Older people are as likely to respond well to treatment as younger ones, though life expectancy among older people with stage 4 pancreatic cancer is shorter.
 This is especially true if a person’s health is further complicated by other conditions like diabetes and high blood pressure.